Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The Proposed Algorithm

 \subsubsection{Choosing \texorpdfstring{$k_i$}{k}}

 The accuracy of the algorithm is theoretically guaranteed only when the number of edges considered for removal at each stage is at least the maximum number of edges across all graphs which induce districts $G_i$ with $\dev(G_i)\le D$, i.e., $k_i\ge K_i$.
-Unfortunately, $K_i$ is almost always unknown in practice.
-If we set $k_i=m-1$, where $m$ represents the total number of nodes in the graph, then this condition is certainly satisfied.
-However, such a choice results in a prohibitively inefficient algorithm---the random edge selected for removal will with high probability induce an invalid partition, leading to a rejection of the entire map.
-Conversely, if we set $k_i=1$, we gain efficiency by maximizing the chance that the induced districts satisfy the constraint, but lose the theoretical guarantee.
+Unfortunately, $K_i$ is generally unknown in practice.
+We could conservatively set $k_i=|\tilde V_{i-1}|-1$, the number of edges in each spanning tree but such a choice results in a prohibitively inefficient algorithm---the random edge selected for removal will with high probability induce an invalid partition, leading to a rejection of the entire map.
+In practice we estimate $k_i$ before each SMC stage by generating random spanning trees, as we detail in Appendix~\ref{app:implementation}.
+Theoretical support for this estimate is given by Proposition \ref{prop:qksimp}, which bounds the inaccuracy of the approximation with a user-selectable parameter.

-A natural approach is to draw a moderate number of spanning trees $\mathcal{T}_i \subseteq \mathcal{T}(\widetilde{G}_i)$ and compute $ok(T)$ for each $T\in\mathcal{T}_i$.
-The sample maximum, or the sample maximum plus some small buffer amount, would then be an estimate of the true maximum $\widehat{K}_i$ and an appropriate choice of $k_i$.
-In practice, we find little noticeable loss in algorithmic accuracy even if $k_i<K_i$.
-The following proposition theoretically justifies this finding. \begin{restatable}{prop}{qksimp} \spacingset{1} The probability that an edge $e$ is selected to be cut at iteration $i$, given that the tree $T$ containing $e$ has been drawn, and that $e$ would induce a valid district, satisfies where $\F = \sigma(\{T,\pop(V_i)\in[P_i^-,P_i^+]\})$. \end{restatable} The proof is deferred to Appendix~\ref{app:proofs}.
-If $k_i\ge K_i$, then $q(e=e^*\mid\F)$ is exactly $k_i^{-1}$, a fact which is used in the proof of Proposition~\ref{prop:samplingprob}.
-This result, which is proved using a simple Fr\'echet bound, shows that as long as $q(d_e\le d_{e_{k_i}}\mid\F)$ is close to 1, using $k_i^{-1}$ in Proposition~\ref{prop:samplingprob} is a good approximation to the true sampling probability.

-Having sampled $\mathcal{T}_i$, we can compute for each value of $k$ the sample proportion of trees where a randomly selected edge $e$ among the top $k$ of edges of the tree is also among the top $k$ for the other trees---in effect estimating $q(d_e\le d_{e_{k_i}}\mid\F)$.
-We may then choose $k_i$ to be the smallest $k$ for which this proportion exceeds a pre-set threshold (e.g., 0.95).
-We have found that this procedure, repeated at the beginning of each sampling stage, efficiently selects $k_i$ without compromising the ability to sample from the target distribution.